SlicerScope1/slicerscope.github.io/_site/documents.md

 3D Slicer is an open source software platform for medical image informatics, image processing, and three-dimensional visualization.
 Built over two decades through support from the National Institutes of Health and a worldwide developer community, Slicer brings free, powerful cross-platform processing tools to physicians, researchers, and the general public.

 3D Slicer has a large user base and strong community support.
 It has a mature development and extension processes.
 Although most of users are in the radiological image related fields,such a large community would certainly be helpful to the computational pathology community.
 Slicer was originally designed for 3D and higherdimensional radiology images.
 Therefore it has more native support for 3D visualization and computing than other software designed from 2D image.
 Being a transnational research tool, rather than a commercially oriented software,such an infrastructure would be very beneficial for advancing multiplexing microscopy, 3D pathology, and even 3D+time dynamic microscopy.
 Based on these perspective needs, the3D Slicer fits very well as the infrastructure for a histopathology image computing platform that can accommodate both current needs and future applications.
-## About SlicerScope
-SlicerScope is an open platform for whole slide histopathology image computing based on the highly successful 3D Slicer.
-SlicerScope has three specific analytical modules for staining decomposition, nucleus segmentation, and gland segmentation of 2D/3D histopathology images.
-It's open-source, extendable, facilitating the algorithmic, clinical, and transnational researches.

-We open source the code of SlicerScope on GitHub for compilation and further development, and at the same time provide a compiled version.
-We welcome all consultations and suggestions on how to use SlicerScope.
-Please contact Dr. Gao Yi(gaoyicn@outlook.com).
 ## SlicerScope GUI
 ![Basic GUI of SlicerScope](./assets/initGUI.png) Following pathologists’ convention, mouse wheels as wellas the slide bar (in the module panel)can both be used for changing magnification  power in a continuous fashion.Internally, the images are formed by interpolation if theviewing magnification does not match with the resolutions stored in the hierarchical format of image pyramid.